tunnckoCoreLabs/dush/README.md

 ***

-_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.4.3, on March 19, 2017._
+_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.4.3, on April 01, 2017._
 _Project scaffolded using [charlike][] cli._

 [always-done]: https://github.com/hybridables/always-done